h3imdall/ftp-remote-edit/README.md

 ![A screenshot of your package](https://raw.githubusercontent.com/h3imdall/ftp-remote-edit/master/screenshot.png)

-## Whats new in 0.11
+## Whats new in 0.11.7
-- Added setting to define path for ssh/sftp private keyfile
+- Added hotkey for toggling left ctrl-space
-- Fixed styles for light theme (issue-17)
+- Mask input for password
-- The path in the dialogs is now corrected so that it corresponds to the schema.
-Spaces within the path caused errors.
-- Fixed error while creating a folder (issue-20)
-- Improved speed by keeping the connections open
-- Added dialog to change the password.
-To open run command "ftp-remote-edit:change-password".
-Empty password caused error and will no longer be accepted.

 ## Getting started
 - Toggle the view with "ftp-remote-edit:toggle"